becodeorg/BeCode/educationalcontractAI.md

 - Lunch break: from 12:30 to 13:30
 - Afternoon break: 15:00 to 15:15

-One of the objectives of the training is to professionalize the learners.
-In other words, learners will have to behave as if they are integrating a business.
+One of the objectives of the training is to simulate a professional environment.
+In other words, learners will have to behave as if they are integrating a company.
 So :

-- Any planned absence must be announced via the interface [my.becode.org](https://my.becode.org/) **at least one day before**.
+- Any planned absence must be announced via the interface [Moodle](https://moodle.becode.org/)]([https://my.becode.org/](https://moodle.becode.org/)) **at least one day before** and communicated to your coach.
 - Any absence or delay (or early departure) must be:
-	1. announced via the interface [my.becode.org](https://my.becode.org/) ([manual of utilization](https://github.com/becodeorg/BeCode/blob/master/procedure-mybecode.md))
+	1. announced via the interface [Moodle](https://moodle.becode.org/)]([https://my.becode.org/](https://moodle.becode.org/)) and communicated to your coach.
-	1. justify with **a medical certificate or administrative proof** sent via my.becode.org then the document will be hand-delivered to the coaches.
+        2. justify with **a medical certificate or administrative proof** uploaded on the Moodle platform on the day of the absence and up to 48 hours after the absence.

+If you have any issues uploading a justification to the platform contact your coach or campus administrator.

 #### Sanctions